 It’s likely in your employer’s best financial interests to offer you coverage you can afford.
 “The government encourages employers to offer affordable health care coverage by imposing some stiff monetary fines when they don’t,” says Capelli.

-If even one of a company’s workers receives a premium tax credit through the Marketplace because the company’s health insurance plans don’t meet the law’s standard for affordability, the employer must pay an annualized penalty equal to $3,390 multiplied by the number of employees who receive the premium tax credit.
+For 2019, if even one of a company’s workers receives a premium tax credit through the Marketplace because the company’s health insurance plans don’t meet the law’s standard for affordability, the employer must pay an annualized penalty equal to $3,750 multiplied by the number of employees who receive the premium tax credit.

 - If 10 of them receive a premium tax credit, this amounts to a $37,500 fine (10 x 3,750)